JonasHellgren/MachineLearning/src/main/java/black_jack/documentation/BLACK_JACK.md

 * the players current sum,
 * the dealer's one showing card (1-10 where 1 is ace),
 * whether or not the player holds a usable ace (0 or 1).
-So the real state is more extensive compared to the observation.
+So the real node is more extensive compared to the observation.

 This environment corresponds to the version of the blackjack problem described in the book "Reinforcement Learning: An Introduction", by Sutton and Barto.

 ## Monte Carlo policy evaluation
-We begin by considering Monte Carlo methods for learning the state-value function for a given policy.
+We begin by considering Monte Carlo methods for learning the node-value function for a given policy.
-Recall that the value of a state is the expected return, expected cumulative future discounted reward, starting from the state.
-An obvious way to estimate it from experience, then, is simply to average the returns observed after visits to that state.
+Recall that the value of a node is the expected return, expected cumulative future discounted reward, starting from the node.
+An obvious way to estimate it from experience, then, is simply to average the returns observed after visits to that node.
 As more return are observed, the average should converge to the expected value.
 This idea underlies all Monte Carlo methods.

 ![img.png](img.png)